liamhays/hpex/README.md

 ![The dialog shown as a file is sent](manual_photos/transfer_window.png)

+If the file is a binary HP object, HPex will calculate the size and checksum of the object.
+I need to point out that the code to do this is not mine.
+It is my own Python translation of the C source from the program `TASC`, by Jonathan T. Higa, on Joe Horn's Goodies Disk #7.
+I took the checksum-calculating part and converted it to Python.

 Press Cancel to cancel the file transfer operation.
 Remember that if you're receiving a file from the calculator over Kermit, no progress indication is sent to the computer.